 A huge factor in problem areas can simply be the lack of consistency throughout processes, thus a business consultant will be able to help business performance stay consistent through the whole process, regardless of a specific department or project.

-Now that organizations established the benefits of hiring a business consultant, the real question remains.
+Now that organizations have established the benefits of hiring a business consultant, the real question remains.
 How to decide who to hire?
 While many people have experience with running their own businesses, that does not always mean they are efficient business consultants.
 It is the classic example of the college math professor who can solve an equation but is unable to explainhowto solve the equation.
 Just because someone can fix their own business doesn’t mean they’ll be successful at navigating someone else’s.

 Make sure any consultant is involved in the process start to finish.
 Reconstructing business methodology is not a delicate choice.
 Their involvement in the process reflects their business and leadership skills.
 Merely telling executives how to fix the problem will not yield any results.
 They need to be in the brunt of it with the top level to fully understand the business and what will and will not work.